panther-labs/panther/docs/gitbook/quick-start.md

 5. Clone the repo to `$GOPATH/src`
    - HTTPS: `git clone https://github.com/panther-labs/panther $GOPATH/src/github.com/panther-labs/panther`
    - SSH: `git clone git@github.com:panther-labs/panther $GOPATH/src/github.com/panther-labs/panther`
+6. Make sure the docker daemon is running (i.e. typing `docker info` doesn't cause an error)
-6. From the root of the repo, run `mage setup && npm i`
+7. From the root of the repo, run `mage setup`
    - `pip` may show warnings about incompatible packages - these are safe to ignore
-7. Deploy! `mage deploy`
+8. Deploy! `mage deploy`
-   - _NOTE: The initial deploy will take 10-15 minutes.
+   - _NOTE: The initial deploy will take 20-30 minutes.
 If your credentials timeout, you can safely redeploy to pick up where you left off._
-8. Configure your initial Panther admin user
+9. Configure your initial Panther admin user
    - Near the end of the deploy command, you'll be prompted for first/last name and email
    - You will get an email from [**no-reply@verificationemail.com**](mailto:no-reply@verificationemail.com) with your temporary password.
 If you don't see it, be sure to check your spam folder.
-9. Sign in to Panther!
+10. Sign in to Panther!
 The URL is linked in the welcome email and also printed at the end of the deploy command.

 - _WARNING: By default, Panther generates a self-signed certificate, which will cause most browsers to present a warning page._
-   - If you see a "502 Bad Gateway" error, wait a few minutes and refresh the page

 ## Onboarding